-And below are some clues to help you tell them apart.
+Below are some clues to help you further tell the INFP and INTP apart.

 1. Fixed Morals vs. Open to Interpretation

-The INFP values authenticity above everything else, and abhors cognitive dissonance.
+The INFP values authenticity above all else, and abhors cognitive dissonance.
 Their moral compass is stone-cold rigid, even if they appear carefree and tolerant toward others’ opinions.
-They will not budge, no matter how compelling the arguments might be—the most important factor of consideration is their own feelings and stances about a topic.
+They will not budge, no matter how compelling the arguments might be — the most important factor of consideration is their own feelings and stances about a topic.
 They can nod or listen attentively, as they respect differing opinions, but won’t sway from their securely anchored values.
-They say what they mean, and mean what they say.
+INFPs say what they mean, and mean what they say.

 2. Fiction vs. Non-Fiction

 INTPs, in contrast, prefer non-fiction as there are no complicating feelings and a slew of relationships to figure out.
-They may find their noses in a science magazine, glossary or appendix of a textbook.
-(Heck, maybe even the dictionary or thesaurus.)
+They may find their noses in a science magazine, glossary, or appendix of a textbook.
 They’re also suckers for in-depth, well-researched opinion pieces, as they’re open to differing viewpoints.
-With fiction, they’ll appreciate if there are some real-life elements integrated into the plot.
+With fiction, they appreciate it more if there are some real-life elements integrated into the plot.
 How-tos and walkthroughs are also right up their alley.

 3. Hidden Fear of Self-Sabotage vs. Incompetence